ArielNitzav/SepsisDetection/README.md

 -   Analysis of model performance and feature importance for interpretability.

 -   Sub-population analysis to evaluate model robustness across different patient groups.

+### Results

+-   The **baseline model** (Random Forest) achieved an F1-score of **0.7** on the test set, demonstrating the ability to identify sepsis effectively.

+-   The **advanced model** (XGBoost) improved recall and achieved an F1-score of **0.758**, indicating a better balance between precision and recall.

+-   Sub-population analysis highlighted robust performance:

+    -   Patients with the most missing data: F1-score of **0.972**.

+    -   Senior patients (75+ years): F1-score of **0.798**.

+-   Demonstrated the importance of missing data indicators as predictive features and the value of temporal aggregation for modeling.

 ## Machine Learning Pipeline